tacman/msgphp/docs/cookbook/user-bundle/installation.md

 The user is identified by a built-in [domain identifier](../../ddd/identifiers.md) of type `MsgPhp\User\UserIdInterface`.

-The default data type is `integer` and uses the first-class `MsgPhp\User\UserId` implementation.
+The default data type is considered `integer` using a default implementation of type: `MsgPhp\User\UserId`.

-Optionally change the data type and implementation being used by MsgPHP:
+Optionally change the data type and implementation used by MsgPHP:

 ```yaml
 # config/packages/msgphp_user.yaml